AlandSailingRobots/CanBus/pythonLogger/README.md

 * Arduino:

 Needs a arduino with can-shield connected and flashed with ArduinoCanConection script.
-A string with the port of the arduino is added in the constructor of the connection.
+A string with the port of the arduino is added in the constructor of the CANInterface and at start.